quicwg/base-drafts/draft-ietf-quic-transport.md

 This comparison can be performed for every inbound datagram.
 Endpoints MAY skip this check if any packet from a datagram is successfully processed.
-However, the comparison MUST be performed when the first packet in an incoming datagram either cannot be associated with a connection, or cannot be decrypted.
+However, the comparison MUST be performed when the first packet in an incoming datagram either cannot be associated with a connection or cannot be decrypted.

 An endpoint MUST NOT check for any Stateless Reset Tokens associated with connection IDs it has not used or for connection IDs that have been retired.